bdong-va/bdong-va.github.io/five_tips_about_testable_golang_code.md

 # How to write UNtestable code in golang
 According to my experience in movies, if you want to be a super bad guy, you will need to work harder than the good guys.
 Think about it!
 You need to hire evil scientists, build a huge death bomb to threaten the world, a good plan and a lot of money.
-But be a good guy you just basically need some brave hearts, you do not even have to know about the structure of bomb because when choosing red/blue wire to cut, good guys never mess up.
+But to be a good guy you just basically need some brave hearts, you do not even have to know about the structure of the bomb because when choosing red/blue wire to cut, good guys never mess up.

 Yeah, that's not fair.

-Good news (?) everyone, in software developer side, mess up code is far easier than build it in a good way.
-If you keep following points in mind, make golang code untestable would be so easy.
+Good news (?) everyone, on the software developer side, messing up code is far easier than build it in a good way.
+If you keep following points in mind, making golang code untestable would be so easy.

 Before reading this, I assume you already read [Aaron's Blog: Testify - A Toolkit for Golang Unit Tests](https://vendasta-blog.appspot.com/blog/BL-F5QKDT6H/).

 ## 1. Always expected golang mock as powerful as Python mock

 This is the easiest part.
-If you start with something with Python, all you need is ~~love~~ do nothing extra, just write code with all Python style, you can make it untestable.
+If you start with something with Python, all you need is ~~love~~ do nothing extra, just write code in Python style and you can make it untestable.

 First, let take a look at this chart: